auth0/java-jwt/README.md

 Map<String, Claim> claims = jwt.getClaims();    //Key is the Claim name Claim claim = claims.get("isAdmin");
 ```
-al

 or

 ```java
 Claim claim = jwt.getClaim("isAdmin");
 ```

 When creating a Token with the `JWT.create()` you can specify a custom Claim by calling `withClaim()` and passing both the name and the value.

 ```java
 JWT.create()